 CircleCI is a cloud-based continuous integration and delivery platform.
 It’s free for open source repositories, and supports most languages.
 It enables developers to quickly test their changes by building their software without having to manage a CI server.
 However, one of the main challenges when using this solution, is storing build artifacts for future distribution.

-This blog post describes how you can continue to use CircleCI to create fully reproducible builds without worrying about losing dependencies, by using a private JFrog Artifactory repository to store your build’s artifacts and build information.
+This blog post describes how you can continue to use CircleCI to create fully reproducible builds without worrying about losing dependencies, by using a private JFrog Artifactory repository manager to store your build’s artifacts and build information.

 CircleCI fetches NPM dependencies and publishes created NPM package from/to the public NPM registry.